Tangent cones to Schubert varieties in types $A_n$, $B_n$ and $C_n$

-\sect{Types $B_n$ and $C_n$, non-reduced case} \sst Throughout this Section, $\Phi$ denotes a root system with irreducible components of types $B_n$ and $C_n$.
+\sect{Types $B_n$ and $C_n$, non-reduced case} \sst Throughout this Section, $\Phi$ denotes an irreducible root system of type $B_n$ or $C_n$.
 In this Subsection, we briefly recall some basic facts about $\Phi$.
 Let $\epsi_1$, $\ldots$, $\epsi_n$ be the standard basis of the Euclidean space~$\Rp^n$.
 As usual, we identify the set $\Phi^+$ of positive roots with one of the following subsets of $\Rp^n$:

-so, if $\Phi$ is irreducible, then $W$ can be considered as a subgroup of the orthogonal group $O(\Rp^n)$.
+so $W$ can be considered as a subgroup of the orthogonal group $O(\Rp^n)$.

 Let $S_{\pm n}$ denote the symmetric group on $2n$ letters $1,\ldots,n,-n,\ldots,-1$.
 The Weyl group $W$ is isomorphic to the \emph{hyperoctahedral group}, that is, the subgroup of $S_{\pm n}$ consisting of permutations ${w\in S_{\pm n}}$ such that $w(-i)=-w(i)$ for all $1\leq i\leq n$.
 The isomorphism is given by